kdgdkd/ramiho/README.md

 ### Raspberry Pi MIDI HOST
-ramiho, as indicated by the name, was originally conceived to run on a headless, offline Raspberry Pi 3b, operated with an external numeric pad, and providing audio feedback through a small speaker connected to the mini-jack output.
+ramiho, as suggested by it's name, was originally conceived to run on a headless, offline Raspberry Pi 3b, operated with an external numeric pad, and providing audio feedback through a small speaker connected to the mini-jack output.
 That is why all the functionalities of ramiho can be accessed by using only numbers and math operators, and why it speaks.
 Running ramiho on a headless Raspberry Pi will turn it into a smart USB MIDI HOST.
 You would need to connect the Raspberry Pi to the network and enable SSH so you can access the CLI or ramiho's console interface (sorry what¿) from another device.

 #### running offline

  You could also branch a speaker and run it offline.
 First, you will need a text-to-sound engine; there's espeak, I like festival.
 Text will be piped into the tts engine ($tts variable in fCONF_INIT).
 To configure a different tts engine and to activate sound by default, edit these lines in the script's fCONFIG function:
 ```bash
 tts="festival --tts"